Skip to Content

 The path to the .env file for this entry, relative to the project root.

-Each entry has exactly one path.
-If path is omitted, Miso falls back to the same discovery order used when no env config is present at all:
+If omitted, Miso falls back to the same discovery order used when no env config is present at all:

 1. .env.local